Tawana Kupe: Charisma in the Service of African Higher Education

 Randall Wisser, the geneticist who combines AI and biodiversity

-American geneticist Randall Wisser has recently joined INRAE to develop the seeds of the future.
+American geneticist Randall Wisser has just joined INRAE to develop the seeds of the future.
 His approach: drawing on the genetic resources of seeds from around the world and then using computer modeling to simulate their adaptation to new environments.
 Coming from the University of Delaware, his arrival in Montpellier is the result of an EXPLORE exchange, MUSE’s international mobility program.